https://github.com/milkypostman/melpa.git

 `-- view

-Building MELPA is all based around using the Makefile
+Building MELPA is all based around using the Makefile included in

 the root repository directory.
 Described below are the actions that

-accepted by the Makefile
+accepted by the Makefile.

-– Builds all packages under the recipes/
+all – Builds all packages under the recipes/ directory and compiles the index.html file for the melpa website.

-– Build individual recipe <NAME>
+recipes/<NAME> – Build individual recipe <NAME>.
+Built packages

-folder with version corresponding to the
+are put in the packages/ folder with version corresponding to the

 newest HEAD revision available; given according to the %Y%m%d